moranneil/pands-final-project-2019/README.md

 The following tools were used to script, test and run the python programs.

 #### Anaconda
-This is the python programming software distriution that was running on my machine.
+This is the python programming software distribution that was running on my machine.

 #### Visual Studio Code <br />
 This program was used to write python programs for analysing the dataset